openstack/ironic/doc/source/deploy/drivers.rst

 This version of the SNMP power driver does not support handling PDU authentication credentials.
 When using SNMPv3, the PDU must be configured for ``NoAuthentication`` and ``NoEncryption``.
-The security name is used analagously to the SNMP community in early SNMP versions.
+The security name is used analogously to the SNMP community in early SNMP versions.

 iLO driver